trainerfrq/data-types-and-flow-control/README.md

-# Literals, Assignments, Variables, Flow control and much more
+# Literals, assignments, variables, flow control and much more

 This repo contains the code we produced together during the trainning session from 10.08.2020